Phauthentic/awesome-resources/readme.md

   * Must do just one thing and do it right instead of many
   * At least php 7.1 or a fork of someone else that is 7.1 ready
   * Must have tests
-  * PSR2 or PSR2 is prefered
+  * PSR2 and PSR12 is prefered
   * We prefer libs that follow PSR standards

 ## Libraries